Operational Analytics for Monthly and Quarterly Decision Making

 Methodology Before Tooling

-Most analytics projects underperform not because models are weak, but because the surrounding system is not repeatable.
-Common failure points include fragmented data context, inconsistent definitions, missing lineage, and poor handoff between business and technical teams.
+Most analytics projects underperform not because the model is weak, but because the surrounding system is not repeatable.
+The questions I answer first are:

 Technical Focus Areas